About LATIN

 - Imre Simon test-of-time award.
 As of 2012, the Imre Simon Test-of-Time Award is given to the LATIN paper deemed most influential among all those published at least ten years prior to the current edition of the conference.
 Papers published in the LATIN proceedings up to and including 2012 are eligible for the 2024 award.

-- The best paper award for the best paper published at LATIN 2024.
+- The Alejandro López-Ortiz best paper award for the best paper published at LATIN 2024 is awarded to Amir Abboud, Yarin Shechter, and Nick Fischer for their paper Faster Combinatorial k-Clique Algorithms.
+Congratulations!

 Organization committee